Impairment harmonised standard

 Contact us

 We are always interested in hearing from users so we can develop our work.
-If you use or produce statistics based on this topic, contact us at Harmonisation@statistics.gov.uk.
+If you would like to be involved with this work or if you use or produce statistics based on this topic, contact us at Harmonisation@statistics.gov.uk.

 Updates